kamchatka-volcano/cmdlime/README.md

 Flags usage: `-f`
 Flags in short form can be "glued" together: `-abc` or with one parameter: `-fp value`

-Parameters and flags must precede the arguments, besides that, this format is a subset of GNU format.
+Parameters and flags must precede the arguments.
+Other than that, this format is a subset of the GNU format.

-Use `CommandLineReader<cmdlime::Format::POSIX>` specialization or its alias `POSIXCommandLineReader` to choose this format.
+You can choose this format by using the `CommandLineReader<cmdlime::Format::POSIX>` specialization or its alias `POSIXCommandLineReader`.
 ```C++
 ///examples/ex09.cpp
 ///